Burial Costs in Wisconsin (2026)

 Frequently Asked Questions

-Is a burial vault required in Wisconsin?
+Do I need a vault for burial in Wisconsin?

 What are the cheapest burial options in Wisconsin?